Gravitational waves from low-scale cosmic strings without scaling: GWB spectrum

 We can, of course, not measure the GWB spectrum from separate oscillation modes, but only the combined spectrum from all harmonics, as in Eq.~\eqref{eq:OGW2}.
 As shown, e.g., in Ref.~\cite{Schmitz:2024hxw}, the peak amplitude of the full spectrum follows from the peak amplitude of the fundamental spectrum by multiplying with a constant prefactor

 For $j_{\rm max} = 10^5$ and $q=\sfrac{5}{3}, \sfrac{4}{3}$, we have $H_{j_{\rm max}}^{(q+3/2)}/H_{j_{\rm max}}^{(q)}\simeq 0.55, \, 0.35$.
 We show the resulting amplitude as a blue-shading with corresponding grey contour lines in our parameter space in Fig.~\ref{fig:ParameterSpace}.
 The result is what one would physically expect.
 For $T_i<T_{\rm cut}^{k(c)}$, the contour lines behave in the same way as they did for NG strings, because string decay, and therefore the form of string decay, change the peak amplitude only imperceptibly.
+In this regime, we, therefore, reproduce the GWB spectra obtained in Ref.~\cite{Schmitz:2024hxw}.
 Once $T_i>T^{k(c)}_{\rm cut}$, loop decay becomes very important, and strings produced at even earlier times will immediately decay and only contribute to the very high frequency tail of the spectrum, leaving the peak amplitude unchanged.
-The contour lines become, therefore, independent of $T_i$ and vary only when changing the value of $G\mu$.
+The contour lines become, thus, independent of $T_i$ and vary only when changing the value of $G\mu$.
 This fact can also be observed when considering the numerical spectra corresponding to benchmark points $1_C$ and $1_D$ in the case of cusps in Fig.~\ref{fig:Spectra}.

 As we showed in Ref.~\cite{Schmitz:2024hxw}, the $f^{3/2}$ power-law behaviour of the fundamental mode of low-scale strings also implies an $f^{3/2}$ power law for the full spectrum below $f_{\rm cut}$.
 Above $f_{\rm cut}$ but below $j_{\rm max} f_{\rm cut}$, the full spectrum will develop an $f^{q-1}$ power law \cite{Schmitz:2024hxw, Schmitz:2024gds}.
 Both behaviours can be seen in all spectra shown in Fig.~\ref{fig:Spectra}.
 The behaviour of the spectrum at frequencies $f>j_{\rm max}f_{\rm cut}$ is unphysical since it depends on our arbitrarily chosen value of $j_{\rm max}$.